mjclawrence/soci385_f23/assignments/assignment_02/assignment_02.md

 4. Using the new variable from #3, create a table showing the proportion of respondents in each region who are in each category of hours worked.
 Which region has the highest proportion of respondents who work more than forty hours a week?

-5. Find the standard deviation of hours worked for each race/ethnicity category in the New England region.
+5. Using tidyverse functions, find the standard deviation of hours worked for each race/ethnicity category in the New England region.
 In a sentence, describe any similarities or differences you notice.
 You do not have to create a figure for this question.

 6. Approximately how long did it take you to complete this assignment?